gruntwork-io/terragrunt/README.md

 #### Working locally

-If you're testing changes to a local copy of the `modules` repo, you you can use the `--terragrunt-source` command-line option or the `TERRAGRUNT_SOURCE` environment variable to override the `source` parameter.
+If you're testing changes to a local copy of the `modules` repo, you can use the `--terragrunt-source` command-line option or the `TERRAGRUNT_SOURCE` environment variable to override the `source` parameter.
 This is useful to point Terragrunt at a local checkout of your code so you can do rapid, iterative, make-a-change-and-rerun development: